6 Best 7500W Portable Generators of 2023 – Reviews & Top Picks

 7500-watt portable generators are lifesavers.
 These machines are worth their weight in gold during power outages or when working in an off-grid site.
 Nonetheless, to get a reliable unit, you must do some digging.
 Fortunately, after reading our reviews, you should now be able to make an informed decision.

 If you are yet to decide, we recommend the CAT RP7500E gas-powered generator.
 It is powerful, easy to use, reliable, and comes at a reasonable price point.
-If you are on a budget, the Westinghouse WGen7500 would make an excellent choice.
+If you are on a budget, but still want one of the best 7500W portable generators, the Westinghouse WGen7500 would make an excellent choice.

 - 1 A Quick Comparison of Our Favorites